Lennon Meets the Onos & the Yasudas

 From the look of the family photos shot by Nishi Saimaru, everyone seemed to be having a good time at the reunion.
 John has the biggest smile of all!

-The couple’s time in Japan with Sean as a baby and later as a toddler, were some of the happiest days of their lives, especially their visits to beautiful Karuizawa.
+The couple’s time in Japan with Sean as a baby and later as a toddler were some of the happiest days of their lives, especially their visits to beautiful Karuizawa.
 Nestled in the woods at the Mampei Hotel in room 128.
-John immersed himself in Japanese culture, enjoying Kabuki theater, calligraphy, haiku poetry and watching sumo wrestling matches.
+John immersed himself in Japanese culture, enjoying Kabuki theater, calligraphy, haiku poetry, which greatly influenced his art and music.

 Family Photo: Isoko Ono, Sean Lennon, John, Yoko and cousins Akiko, Reiko, Takako and Kousuke – children of Yoko’s brother Keisuke.
 (One cousin, Keisuke Jr. was away at boarding school).